Racial Equity Reading Group

 All are welcome (not just health professionals).

-You’re invited!
-SF Bay PSR has launched an informal reading and discussion group to learn more about issues of racial equity, particularly as they relate to the fields of public health and medicine.
-We read a different book or articles every 4-6 weeks, followed by a 60–90-minute discussion on Zoom.
-This online, drop-in group is open to anyone (not just health professionals) seeking to deepen their personal understanding of issues related to systemic racism and strengthen their commitment toward creating a more just, equitable, and healthy world.
+You’re invited to learn more about issues of racial equity, particularly as they relate to the fields of public health and medicine.
+The discussions are open to anyone (not just health professionals) seeking to deepen their personal understanding of issues related to systemic racism and strengthen their commitment toward creating a more just, equitable, and healthy world.